 The following resources are also available to students in the program: the College of Education's Technology Learning Center, Office of Candidate Services and Field Experience, College of Education computer labs, and distance learning lab.

-The Department of Psychology and Counseling has many academic, intellectual, behavioral, and personality tests available for student use.
-Some academic and intellectual examples include:
+The Department of Psychology and Counseling has the academic, intellectual, behavioral, personality, and other relevant measures needed to provide high quality assessment training to students.